oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

 Pre-built binaries were built on Oracle Linux 6 and will require a compatible glibc.
+The pre-built binaries are known to be usable on Oracle Linux 6, 7, and 8.

 ##### 3.2.3.2 Install Node.js

 Download and extract the [Node.js "Linux Binaries"][11] package.
-For example, if you downloaded version 12.14.1 for 64-bit you could install Node.js into `/opt`:
+For example, if you downloaded version 14.17.0 for 64-bit you could install Node.js into `/opt`:

 ```
 cd /opt
-tar -Jxf node-v12.14.1-linux-x64.tar.xz
+tar -Jxf node-v14.17.0-linux-x64.tar.xz
 ```

 Set `PATH` to include Node.js:

 ```
-export PATH=/opt/node-v12.14.1-linux-x64/bin:$PATH
+export PATH=/opt/node-v14.17.0-linux-x64/bin:$PATH
 ```

 ##### 3.2.3.3 Install node-oracledb